Active Substance: agomelatine

 What measures are being taken to ensure the safe use of Valdoxan?

-The company that makes Valdoxan supplies educational material for doctors prescribing Valdoxan.
+In addition, the company that makes Valdoxan will supply educational material for doctors prescribing Valdoxan.
 This material explains the safety of the medicine, its interactions with other medicines, and includes guidance on the monitoring of liver function and management of possible symptoms of liver problems.

 Other information about Valdoxan